JamesYL/uoft-timetable/README.md

 1. Clone this project.
 2. Run `npm install`.
-3. Delete all files in `./courses` directory.
-4. Go to ArtSci's [timetable](https://timetable.iit.artsci.utoronto.ca/) with Chrome.
+3. Go to ArtSci's [timetable](https://timetable.iit.artsci.utoronto.ca/) with Chrome.
-5. Enter in a course code and search for courses.
+4. Enter in a course code and search for courses.
 The course code should be exact like `MAT137`, **NOT** `MAT` and **NOT** `MAT137H1-F`. **Don't** add any other filters either.
-6. Open console by pressing `F12` and copy paste the code in `get_courses_script.js` into console.
+5. Open console by pressing `F12` and copy paste the code in `get_courses_script.js` into console.
 If Chrome asks you for permission for downloading, accept it.
 This script only works for ArtSci's timetable.
-7. You should see a `{course-code}.json` file downloaded such as `MAT137.json`.
+6. You should see a `{course-code}.json` file downloaded such as `MAT137.json`.
-8. Repeat steps 5 - 7 for all the courses that you want.
+7. Repeat steps 4 - 6 for all the courses that you want.
-9. Drag all the `.json` files into `./courses` in the project directory.
+8. Drag all the `.json` files into `./courses` in the project directory.
 Make sure there aren't any duplicates or any unwanted courses.
-10. Setup your constraints, instructions [here](#constraints).
+9. Setup your constraints, instructions [here](#constraints).
-11. Run the command `npm start` with the project directory as the working directory.
+10. Run `npm start`.
 Look at `./output.txt` for generated timetables.

-If after step 10 and no output at all is showing up, it's probably because it is calculating too many possibilities (this can be something like 100<sup>10</sup> possibilities).
+If after step 10 and no output at all is showing up, it's probably because it is calculating too many possibilities (this can be something like 100¹⁰ possibilities).
 To prevent this issue, make better [constraints](#constraints).
-Similarly, if there are too many outputs, make better [constraints](#constraints).

 ## Constraints